microsoft/azure-repos-pr-multi-cherry-pick/README.md

 npm run start:dev
 ```

 Now if you go to `localhost:3000` in your browser, you should get an untrusted certificate error page.
-Click on advanced and then trust the certificate.
+Select **Advanced** and then trust the certificate.
 Go back to Azure DevOps and your extension should now load correctly and any changes to the source code will cause webpack to recompile and reload the extension automatically.

 Although most code changes will be reflected immediately, you may still need to occasionally update your extension in the marketplace.
 The dev extension loads all its resources from the webpack-dev-server, but the manifest itself is being loaded from the published code.
 Therefore, any changes to the manifest file will not be properly reflected in Azure DevOps until the extension has been republished.

 ### **Configure your VS Code project to debug against Azure DevOps**

-Hit F5 in VS Code to start debugging (making sure the webpack-dev-server is still running).
+In VS Code, press **F5** to start debugging (making sure the webpack-dev-server is still running).
 The default launch configuration should be set to Firefox.
 Chrome configurations are included in the sample as well in case the Chrome debugging extension eventually supports iframes.
 However, debugging iframes is only supported in the Debugger for Firefox extension for now.

 Once Firefox starts up, you will have to go through the steps of allowing the `localhost:3000` certificate again and log into your Azure DevOps account.
 From now on, if you leave this Firefox window open, the debugger will reattach instead of starting a clean Firefox instance each time.